ivanovmg/approx/docs/source/user/index.rst

         $ python -m venv venv
         $ source venv/bin/activate
-        (venv) $ pip install equator
+        (venv) $ pip install approx

-The simplest way to install equator is using Pip.
+The simplest way to install approx is using Pip.

 .. code-block:: console

-    $ pip install equator
+    $ pip install approx

-This will install ``equator`` and all of its dependencies.
+This will install ``approx`` and all of its dependencies.

 .. _api-reference-label: